WILLFX/decentralized-moderation/README.md

 Content publishers pay a fee to be moderated.
 Staked moderators (human or AI) judge submissions in a Schelling game: random subsets vote, outcomes are drawn with probability proportional to the stake behind each side, and disputes escalate through bonded appeals to fresh, larger subsets.
 Approved content is recorded in an on-chain, topic-indexed registry that powers safe search — with no company in the middle.

 This document sums up the aim of the project, the problems we are solving, and how we intend to solve them.
-The mechanism in section 3 is the agreed design; section 3.6 documents the attack analysis that shaped it.
+The mechanism in section 3 is the design agreed between the design owner and the implementation team; section 3.6 documents the attack analysis that shaped it.
 All concrete numbers (stakes, subset sizes, periods, bond schedules) are current working values, not final protocol parameters — fixing them is what the simulation milestone is for.

 ## 1. Why this exists

 Swarm **feeds** make permissionless publishing trivial.
 A feed is defined by an owner key and a 32-byte topic.
 In the *anythread* pattern, any URL (or any string) is hashed to derive both a feed owner key and a topic — and because anyone who knows the string can derive the same key, anyone can write to the feed and anyone can read it.
 The result is commenting, blogging, and annotation on top of any subject, with no user registry, no server, and no operator.

-The flip side of "anyone can write" is that anyone can write anything.
-Centralized platforms (Facebook, YouTube, Meta at large) solve this by employing moderators in large numbers, increasingly assisted by AI — paid out of a corporate budget.
+The flip side of "anyone can write" is that anyone can write anything;Centralized platforms (Facebook, YouTube, Meta at large) solve this by employing moderators in large numbers, increasingly assisted by AI — paid out of a corporate budget.
 A decentralized system has **no corporation and no budget**.
 Consuming unmoderated feeds means consuming out-of-control filth, which makes the whole publishing layer unusable for ordinary applications.

 What is missing is a mechanism where **the people who want to publish pay a group of moderators — a group anyone can join as a form of work** — to certify that content is (1) safe (SFW, in the spirit of common community guidelines or what a safe-search filter would pass) and (2) relevant to the topics it claims.
 That mechanism turns moderation from a corporate cost center into an open, paid job that requires nothing but a smart contract.
 And its by-product is something the decentralized web currently lacks entirely: **safe search**.

 ## 2. The problems we are solving

 **Moderation without a corporation.** Anyone can stake and become a moderator; moderators are paid per judged submission out of submission fees.
 There is no budget and no employer — the fee flow is the payroll.
 Moderators may be humans clicking through a web interface, but most will probably be AI classifiers.
-That changes nothing economically: somebody has to *run* each AI moderator, and that somebody is compensated like any moderator,
+That changes nothing economically: somebody has to *run* each AI moderator, and that somebody is compensated like any moderator, because operating a moderation service is work — this is a job either way.

 **Safe search over permissionless content.** Every finalized approval is recorded on-chain under its topics.
 A search front end can then answer "show me every entry approved in the category *xy*" — the primary example being exactly what Google SafeSearch does, but for content no company controls.
 Without this filter layer, permissionless publishing drowns and becomes unusable.